USPTOCode/uspto-newsletter/README.md

 # CODE @USPTO Newsletter Project

 The C.O.D.E. newsletter Project is designed to assist in creation and distribution of the newsletters for the Club for Open Data Enthusiasts (C.O.D.E.).
 This system integrates a Python-based backend for content generation and a React-based frontend for user interaction, ensuring an efficient workflow for newsletter management.
+It is not an official USPTO Project.

 ## Table of Contents